A. S. Neill: Self-governance

 Self-governance was a central idea to Summerhill, and is perhaps its "most fundamental feature".
 Summerhill held a weekly general meeting that decided the school's rules and settled school disputes, where every member of the community—staff and student alike—had a single vote.
 Almost everyone in the school attended the meeting, and children always held the majority.
 Meetings were managed by an elected Chairperson.
 At times, the school had over 200 rules.
+His daughter says that although he was seen as benign he allowed Ena May Neill to berate the weekly meetings and she increasingly ran the school becoming the head, officially, when he died.

 Summerhill sought to produce individualists conscious of their surrounding social order, and Neill chose the self-governance of Homer Lane's Little Commonwealth for the basis of that lesson.
 The general meeting replaced teacher authority with communal control, which freed teachers from their roles as disciplinarians and instructed children in the role of democratic participation and the role of rules.
 Additionally, reports of teacher–student disputes were rare.
 Neill felt that the community's authority never created resentment in those subject to sanctions.
 Sven Muller contended that the meeting was more useful than discipline for creating civic-minded citizens.
 An ex-pupil recalled some of the wild ideas Neill would propose at the meeting, and while the students would vote him down, she later recounted how the exercise was also intended as a lesson for the staff on the power of the meeting and communal authority.
 Neill considered self-governance "the most valuable asset in education and life" and the general meeting "more important than all the textbooks in the world".

 On occasion, Neill exercised unilateral decision-making as the owner of the school, despite his emphasis on the authority figure-less nature of the school.
 Instances include when he once made a decision after the group's discussion protracted, and when he once asserted himself dictator.
 Ultimately, the school's freedom was Neill's to structure.